Jo Ann McNamara

-Jo Ann Kay McNamara (1931-2009), was a scholar of medieval history and professor emerita at Hunter College.
+Jo Ann Kay McNamara (1931–2009) was an American medieval historian.
+She was a professor emerita at Hunter College.
 Her research focused largely on nuns and women's agency throughout Antiquity and the Middle Ages.
 She also published works regarding the development of masculinity and other medieval topics.

 Biography

-McNamara was born in Janesville, Wisconsin and went to primary and secondary schools run by nuns.
-She spent two years at the University of Pennsylvania before transferring to Columbia University, where she completed her BA, MA, and PhD.
+McNamara was born in Janesville, Wisconsin, and went to primary and secondary schools run by nuns.
+She spent two years at the University of Pennsylvania before transferring to Columbia University, where she completed her B.A., M.A., and Ph.D. degrees.
 She spent the rest of her life in New York City.
-While working towards her PhD, she began teaching at Hunter College in 1962, where she worked for over thirty-five years.
+While working towards her Ph.D., she began teaching at Hunter College in 1962, where she worked for over thirty-five years.
 At Hunter, McNamara participated in the Faculty Senate, helped develop the Women's Studies program, earned the Hunter College Faculty Excellence Award for Research, and became a graduate student mentor at CUNY.

 Outside of her home institution, she played a leading role in the Berkshire Conferences on the History of Women, the meetings of the American Historical Association, the American Catholic Historical Association, and the Coordinating Committee of Women in the Historical Profession.
 Additionally, McNamara served on the advisory board of the journal Parergon, and the editorial board of the Journal of Women’s History.
 She also founded two research groups: Medieval Hagiography and Family History.
 She retired from teaching in 1998, though she would continue to publish until her death.

 McNamara's most influential work was Sisters in Arms, which was published in 1996.
 This book has been described as "her magnum opus," and tracks monastic women in the Catholic church from the late Roman period to the modern day.
 The book is especially interested in demonstrating how nuns held and exercised power, even as the church hierarchy tried to deny them.
 McNamara also wrote The Herrenfrage in 1994, which was a seminal essay about medieval masculinity.
 Specifically, McNamara argued that eleventh century monks usurped masculinity from warriors.
 In order to solidify their claims, the monks tried to distance themselves from nuns.
 This led to a broader panic about women, which McNamara likened to some modern discourse around women.
 McNamara goes on to claim that the Herrenfrage (the man question) ended up weakening the power and status of women in the High Middle Ages, while also precipitating the Frauenfrage (the woman question).